isaacm2025/IRCC-invitation-points-analysis-prediction/README.md

 # IRCC-CRS-points-perdiction
-I am starting build a program that can analize and perdict the invitation score for IRCC
+I am starting to build a program that can analyze and predict the invitation score for IRCC in the future year.